Blog

 You are using WordPress page builder to create beautiful pages and posts for your website, but when it comes to post archive you are struggling.
 There is no content area defined where you could apply all the power of page builder and theme options have less customization than you expected.

 Those restrictions set by WordPress should not hold you back from building a website of your dreams.
 And to solve this problem you can refer to content elements like Post Grid and Masonry Post Grid.
 Those content elements can be placed on any WordPress page and display your posts or custom posts.
 Pages with these elements can then be used as an alternative to post archive pages.
-The good news are than in comparison to standard post archive pages you can add any other content elements and ensure that post grid is just a part of something more.
-For example portfolio page could contain not only grid of custom post type related to case studies, but also relevant information about services and testimonials.
+The good news is that in comparison to standard post archive pages, you can add any other content elements and ensure that the post grid is just a part of something more.
+For example, a portfolio page could contain not only a grid of custom post types related to case studies but also relevant information about services and testimonials.

 WPBakery Page Builder Grid Builder Review